LucasBehrendt/gamers-ground/README.md

  - Orders that the user has made is saved here and listed with basic info like order number, date and total.

- - These orders serves as links to view the order confirmation in its entirety on a different page.
+ - These orders serve as links to view the order confirmation in its entirety on a different page.
 This page is similar to the checkout success page, but the title explains that it is a previously placed order.
 A button at the bottom takes the user back to their profile page.

 <details>